 As a center for education, we’re sharing our knowledge with communities close by.
-And we want to support a movement of mainly young people who are choosing to live in the countryside, cooperating with nature and reactivating social life in villages as a model for a post capitalistic society.
+And we want to support a movement of mainly young people who are choosing to live in the countryside, cooperating with nature and reactivating social life in villages as a model for a post-capitalistic society.
+To this end, we’re building and facilitating a regional and national network of activists and change makers that collaborates on the transition towards a regenerative society in Portugal, as part of a worldwide movement for “defending the sacred.”
 With our open days, theater performances, concerts and conferences, we bring culture to the region, which is often rare in rural areas.

 The aim of our farming and food sovereignty research is to achieve as much regional food autonomy as possible.
 We currently source more than 80% of our purchased food from the region.
 We’re developing a network with neighbors, organic farms and small-scale producers in the Alentejo region.
 This can be seen in the Regional Autonomy of South Portugal map which shows more than 100 local initiatives from communities, food producers, healers, and social activists.
 It shows each projects’ resources and needs (mainly for food supply) and also what they offer to share, like machinery, trucks, kitchen and storage.
 The longer-term plan is to support and hold these interactions in a regional autonomy center so that goods and services can continue to be shared alongside mutual education and support, food processing and cultural events.